California Spiny Lobster

 Diet: The California Spiny Lobster is omnivorous and emerges at night to feed on algae, sea clams, mussels, urchins, worms, and detritus.

 Reproduction and Development: The California Spiny Lobster has a two-year reproductive cycle.
 Males attach a spermatophore onto the sternum of the female.
 Then, females move into shallow water and extrude approximately 50,000 to 80,000 eggs, which are then fertilized by sperm from the spermatophore.
 Masses of these fertilized eggs attach to the pleopods of the females.
 They grow by periodically molting their exoskeleton, and lost appendages can be replaced at this time.
-The lobster reaches maturity at about five years of age and they have life spans of between thirty and fifty years.
+They reach maturity at about five years of age and they have life spans of between thirty and fifty years.

 Behavior: The California Spiny Lobsters utilizes its ability of make a loud rasping sound and the retreat backwards as defense mechanisms.

 Human Impact: The California Spiny Lobster is fished extensively by commercial fishermen as they are considered to be an excellent human food.
-At present they are the most economically important lobster on the West Coast with about half the catch being made by recreational sportfishernen (250,000 kg or 560,000 lbs per year) with hoop nets and the other half made by commercial fishermen with lobster traps.
+At present they are the most economically important lobster on the West Coast with about half the catch being made by recreational sportfishermen (250,000 kg or 560,000 lbs per year) with hoop nets and the other half made by commercial fishermen with lobster traps.
 They are heavily regulated in both California and Mexico with restrictions on gear employed, fishing seasons, and size and bag limits.
 They represent the fifth most valuable fishery in Mexico with sales at a level of $18,000,000 (800 tons) annually.

 Synonym: Palinurus interruptus.